neilghosh/neilghosh.github.io/_drafts/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

 ![gRPC + Cloud Run](/assets/grpc-plus-cloudrun.png)

 REST is the most popular interface to access a web service, [gRPC](https://grpc.io/) is a modern high performance framework that can run in any environment.
-If you remember [protochol buffers](https://developers.google.com/protocol-buffers) gRPC is the most straightforward way to use it.
+If you remember [protochol buffers](https://developers.google.com/protocol-buffers), gRPC is the most straightforward way to use it.

 [Google Cloud Run](https://cloud.google.com/run) is a serverless platform which can host any container with HTTP endpoints (now gRPC too) and it takes care of scaling, authentication and monitoring on its own.
 Hence its language agnostic and all you need to know how to package your software in a container exposing an endpoint.

-In this article we will create a simple service which exposes an gRPC endpoint in NodeJS and host it in google cloud run.
+In this article we will create a simple service which exposes a gRPC endpoint in NodeJS and host it in Google Cloud Run.

-First think we define the interface in which data is exchanged.
+First thing, we define the interface in which data is exchanged.
 So we create a proto file.
 Complete file [ping.proto](https://github.com/neilghosh/node-grpc/blob/master/protos/ping.proto).

-This contains not just the message format (like a JSON contract of a REST service) but also the operations that is allowrd (lime methods in a SOAP WSDL definition)
+This contains not just the message format (like a JSON contract of a REST service) but also the operations that is allowrd (like methods in a SOAP WSDL)

 ```
 service PingServer {